willi-kappler/python_intro/docs/intro03/functions.rst

     print(f"The sum is: {s1}")
     print(f"The sum is: {s2}")

-    # How to implement this if we don"t know how many values will be added on
+    # How to implement this if we don't know how many values will be added:

-    def add_any(values): # use a list
+    def add_any(values): # Use a list
         result = 0
         for v in values:
             result = result + v